MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 ## Extent creation time

-One of the more important pieces of information for each extent is its creation time.
-This time is used for:

-1. **Retention** - Extents that were created earlier will be dropped earlier.
-1. **Caching** - Extents that were created recently will be kept in [hot cache](cachepolicy.md).
-1. **Sampling** - Recent extents are favored, when using query operations such as `take`.

-In fact, Kusto tracks two `datetime` values per extent: `MinCreatedOn` and `MaxCreatedOn`.
-Initially, the two values are the same.
+Two [datetime](../query/scalar-data-types/datetime.md) values are tracked per extent: `MinCreatedOn` and `MaxCreatedOn`.
+These values are initially the same but may change when the extent is merged with other extents.
 When the extent is merged with other extents, the new values are according to the original minimum and maximum values of the merged extents.

-Normally, an extent's creation time is set according to the time in which the data in the extent is ingested.
-Clients can optionally overwrite the extent's creation time, by providing an alternative creation time in the [ingestion properties](../../ingestion-properties.md).
+The creation time of an extent is used for the following purposes:

+* Retention: Extents created earlier are dropped earlier.
+* Caching: Extents created recently are kept in [hot cache](cachepolicy.md).
+* Sampling: Recent extents are preferred when using query operations such as [take](../query/takeoperator.md).

-Overwriting is useful, for example for retention purposes, if the client wants to reingest data and doesn't want it to appear as if it arrived late.
+To overwrite the creation time of an extent, provide an alternate `creationTime` in the [data ingestion properties](../../ingestion-properties.md).
+This can be useful for retention purposes, such as if you want to reingest data but don't want it to appear as if it arrived late.

 ## Extent tagging